-Zegerid and other anti-heartburn drugs in the proton-pump inhibitor (PPI) class have been linked to nephritis (kidney inflammation), kidney failure, bone fractures, and other severe side effects.
+Zegerid and other anti-heartburn drugs in the proton-pump inhibitor (PPI) class have been linked to stomach cancer, nephritis (kidney inflammation), kidney failure, bone fractures, and other severe side effects.

 Need a Texas Zegerid Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If you or a loved one was diagnosed with kidney failure, you should contact our lawyers immediately.
+If you or a loved one was diagnosed with kidney failure or another severe side effect, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 August 2017 — Judges have centralized 161 lawsuits involving kidney injuries from Zegerid and other PPI heartburn drugs into Multi-District Litigation (MDL No. 2798) under Judge Claire C. Cecchi in the District of New Jersey — In RE: Proton-Pump Inhibitor Products Liability Litigation (No. II).
 Drug-makers are accused of failing to warn that Zegerid can cause kidney injuries, Chronic Kidney Disease (CKD), acute interstitial nephritis, end-stage kidney disease, or kidney failure.